 Salpingostomy, sometimes called neosalpingostomy or fimbrioplasty, is when your doctor creates an opening in your fallopian tube.
 The blocked and swollen tube, called a hydrosalpinx, is usually filled with fluid.

 How it’s done.
 During the surgery, your doctor will open your fallopian tube and remove the blockage but leave the tube in place.
-She will leave the incision open so it heals on its own.
+They will leave the incision open so it heals on its own.

 Risks.
 As always, infection is possible.
 You also could have scarring, or adhesions, on your reproductive organs, and your chances of having an ectopic pregnancy go up after surgery.